Research and innovation through project-based learning

 COVID-19 Update: In regards to supporting all student research and access to Beaver Works Maker Spaces, we are following MIT policies here

 The MIT Lincoln Laboratory Beaver Works Center (Lincoln Beaver Works) conducts research and educational programs that strengthen and expand collaborative efforts between Lincoln Laboratory and MIT campus.
 This collaboration

 Beaver Works is a joint center chartered by the MIT School of Engineering and MIT Lincoln Laboratory, operated by the Laboratory.
-Dr. Robert Shin, Head of Lincoln Laboratory's ISR and Tactical Systems Division, is the director of the center.
-Day-to-day operations are handled by John Vivilecchia, the facility manager.
+Dr. Robert Shin, Principle Staff in Lincoln Laboratory's ISR and Tactical Systems Division, is the director of the center.
+Day-to-day operations are handled by the facility manager, Joel Grimm.
 The facility is open to all MIT students, faculty, and collaborators, and provides a nexus for innovation, collaboration, and hands-on development.

 The Beaver Works Center was initiated in 2010 through a series of Lincoln Laboratory-funded capstone research projects in the School of Engineering.
 In 2013, MIT and Lincoln Laboratory opened the new, dedicated center in NE45 designed to facilitate research, workshops, and class work through the creative fusion of collaborative spaces and prototyping facilities.

 Internship and Career Opportunities

 All applicants will apply through https://careers.ll.mit.edu/ and will have access to all our job postings.

 The Summer Institute has research and TA openings